Port Augusta West

 Income levels sit below national averages according to AreaSearch assessment

-According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year ended June 2023, the suburb of Port Augusta West had a median income among taxpayers of $53,702 with the average level standing at $63,935.
-This is below the national average and compares to levels of $48,920 and $58,933 across Rest of SA respectively.
-Based on Wage Price Index growth of 8.8% from financial year ended June 2023, current estimates would be approximately $58,428 (median) and $69,561 (average) as of September 2025.
-According to the Census conducted in August 2021, household, family and personal incomes all rank modestly in Port Augusta West, between the 28th and 32nd percentiles.
-Distribution data shows that 30.6% of the population (1,320 individuals) fall within the $1,500 - 2,999 income range, mirroring regional levels where 27.5% occupy this bracket.
-Housing costs are manageable with 88.0% retained, though disposable income sits below average at the 33rd percentile.
+According to AreaSearch's aggregation of latest postcode level ATO data released in financial year 2023, Port Augusta West had a median income among taxpayers of $53,702 with an average level of $63,935.
+Both figures are below the national average.
+In comparison, Rest of SA had levels of $48,920 and $58,933 respectively.
+Based on Wage Price Index growth of 8.8% since financial year 2023, estimated median income for Port Augusta West as of September 2025 would be approximately $58,428, with average income estimated at $69,561.
+According to 2021 Census figures, household, family and personal incomes in Port Augusta West rank modestly, between the 28th and 32nd percentiles.
+Income distribution data shows that 30.6% of the population (1,325 individuals) fall within the $1,500 - 2,999 income range, mirroring regional levels where 27.5% occupy this bracket.
+Housing costs are manageable with 88.0% retained, but disposable income sits below average at the 33rd percentile.

 Frequently Asked Questions - Income